Showing posts with label Lived in New Jersey. Show all posts

 Sarah was born in Somerset County on March 13, 1744 to Adrian Hegeman and Sarah Terhune, the oldest of their five children.
 Sarah’s heritage was primarily Dutch, although her mother’s exact pedigree is unknown.

-On February 23, 1763, Sarah married Peter Abraham Dumont, a man who had lost his first wife two years earlier.
+On February 23, 1763, Sarah married Peter A. Dumont, a man who had lost his first wife two years earlier.
 He brought at least one young child, a daughter, into the marriage, and possibly two.
 Sarah gave birth to a daughter of her own a year later; she went on to have seven more.
 Of her eight children, four died young.
 The family lived in Hillsborough, where Peter was appointed sheriff in 1774.
 He also served as an officer in the American Revolution, and afterwards, as a judge.

 Along with his civic duties, Sarah’s husband also ran a farm, and as was common in New Jersey, he owned slaves.
 Slavery was practiced in the state until well into the 19th century.
 The phasing out began in 1804 when a law was passed freeing slaves born after that date when they reached adulthood, but those born before 1804 were to remain slaves until they died.